BoggyDan/alx-low_level_programming/0x09-static_libraries/README.md

 *All of the following files are scripts and programs written in C:*

-- libmy.a
+- libmy.a file

 Static library that contains a lot of functions

-- create_static_lib.sh
+- create_static_lib.sh file

 Script that creates a static library called liball.a from all the .c files that are in the current directory

-- main.h
+- main.h file

 Header file that contains all the prototypes of the used functions